Lavandin – Lavandula Latifolia

 It is also used in aromatherapy for its anti-burn, soothing and muscle-relaxing properties.

-It is also highly effective against lice, moths…
+It is also very effective against lice, moths…

 Lavandin is not edible.